OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges.md

 ### Conditional formatting of ranges

 Ranges can have formats applied to individual cells based on conditions.
-The [Apply conditional formatting to Excel ranges](excel-add-ins-conditional-formatting.md) article has more information.
+For more information about this, see [Apply conditional formatting to Excel ranges](excel-add-ins-conditional-formatting.md).

 ## Copy and Paste